YuriGor/mongoose-slug-updater/README.md

     }
   );
 ```
-All the slugs which depend on modified titles will be found and regenerated.
+All the slugs which depend on modified titles will be found and regenerated.<br>
+This is recommended way to do partial modifications.<br>
+When you perform updates by object value instead of path:value list,<br>
+unobvious data loss may happen for nested docs or arrays, if they contain slugs affected by your modification.<br>
+Plugin always checks will current update operation be made with $set operator or not, and adds extra slug fields to the query as an object fields or $set paths accordingly.

+So if you do have whole document you want to change - better use `save`,<br>
+but if you dont have it, but you need to update some particular fields - it's more safe to use $set and paths:values.

 ### Choose your own options